The date an application, including all filing date requirements, is officially received.

 A geographical indication that is on the list kept under the supervision of the Registrar of Trademarks pursuant to subsection 11.12(1) of the Trade-marks Act.
 A geographical indication is an indication that identifies a wine or spirit, or an agricultural product or food of a category set out in the schedule, as originating in the territory of a WTO Member, or a region or locality of that territory, if a quality, reputation or other characteristic of the wine or spirit or the agricultural product or food is essentially attributable to its geographical origin.

 A provisional application is an early bird application that establishes an early filing date but contains only a description and a drawing but no claims, declaration or disclosure.
 It is not examined and must be followed up by a full application within a set time frame or it will be discarded.
 A provisional application establishes the applicant’s intention to pursue a full patent application.
+This type of application is not available in Canada.

 Generally, making copies of a work available to the public.